Published by the Indianapolis Business Journal

-Butt, (see what I did there) sometimes potties are no laughing matter, particularly when it’s a potty that is the joke.
-It’s pretty interesting how often restrooms come up in our research projects even though they are generally not an area within the office for which we are actively seeking data.
-For example, we don’t measure how many people are in them or out of them in our quantitative data collection.
-However, that doesn’t keep people from bringing them up when we collect qualitative data through interviews: there are not enough of them, they’re in the wrong place, they’re just plain dirty.
+For example, we don’t measure how many people are in restrooms or out of them in our quantitative data collection.
+However, that doesn’t keep employees from bringing them up when we collect qualitative data through interviews: There are not enough of them.
+They’re in the wrong place.
+They’re just plain dirty.

 In a recent research project, we heard several times that this office didn’t have enough bathrooms.
 It seemed weird to us, considering this company’s building was relatively new and absolutely up to code when it came to bathroom requirements.
 What we learned was that, in their meeting-heavy culture, crowds of people were all getting out of meetings around the same time each hour with only a few minutes to get to the next meeting.
 When employees made it to the bathroom, it was like intermission at the Murat—without the wonderful bathroom attendant.

 Another group we worked with complained about how dirty the bathrooms were.
 We hesitated to probe deeper on this one.
 But when we did, we learned employees at this particular office didn’t have access to a break room or even a sink; therefore, they were washing out food containers in the bathroom.
 That led to left-behind food residue and even some unwanted critters.
 We realized the problem wasn’t the bathroom itself, or even the cleaning crew; it was the lack of a break room.

 And, finally, an anecdote that weighs heavily but has a happy ending.
 When working with a manufacturing group, we had factory employees tell us they sometimes had “accidents” at work because they didn’t have enough time during breaks to walk all the way to a distant bathroom.